camunda/camunda-docs-manual/content/reference/rest/process-instance/post-set-job-retries.md

   <tr>
     <td>400</td>
     <td>application/json</td>
-    <td>Returned if some of the query parameters are invalid, i.e. neither processInstanceIds, nor processInstanceQuery is present.
-Or retries count is not specified.
+    <td>Returned if some of the query parameters are invalid, for example if neither processInstanceIds, nor processInstanceQuery is present.
+Or if the retry count is not specified.
 See the <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.</td>
   </tr>
 </table>